BMGhack/bmghack.github.io/README.md

 ## Meeting schedule

-Our next meeting will take place on **May 16th at 5:30pm.** at 908 N Walnut Street.
-(Thanks to Sproutbox for hosting us!)
+Our next meeting will take place on **August 15th at 5:30pm.** at Monroe County Public Library room 1B

 ## Stay in the loop